Support for candidates

 Each young person who takes part in one of these opportunities can expect:

 - to receive careers support in preparation for applying for a work placement, including CV development

 - support with applications, interview preparation and during the interview process

 - pastoral support in the form of information, advice and guidance

-- support with planning for the future, through careers support when the placement ends.
+- support with planning for the future, through careers support if not matched to a role or when a placement ends.